 HortWatch fruit sizing can predict final fruit size with better than 80% accuracy as early as 70 to 80 days after full bloom.

-Our HortWatch technicians carry out on-site measurements at critical dates throughout the growing season (usually six visits spread from 45 days post full bloom to immediately prior to harvest).
+Our HortWatch technicians carry out on-site measurements at critical dates throughout the growing season (usually five visits spread from 45 days post full bloom to immediately prior to harvest).
 Digital calipers are used for accuracy and consistency.

-- Fruit size target lines to predict harvest size
+• Fruit size target lines to predict harvest size

-- The grower's historical data from the same block.
+• The grower's historical data from the same block.

+Growers can also create custom reports to compare their blocks directly to each other, including average lines of combined block performances.
 AgFirst consultants may also add their professional opinion on the result to date and suggest management use of the information.

 Flowering Behaviour